 You’re already starting with an amazing network of Alpha Phi alumnae, so use it—your sisters want to help.
 But don’t stop there.
 Networking is about building a community, and people who don’t learn to network are less likely to succeed.
 You might resist the idea of networking because sometimes it gets a bad rap as “knowing the right people” or “kissing up to the powerful.”
 It’s time to learn to embrace the best of it.
 You’ll have an easier time getting a job—or recognition for your accomplishments—if you keep up-to-date with the people in your community.
 When you nurture professional relationships and involve yourself in professional communities, you not only learn a variety of interesting points of view, but you will also become more comfortable in your subject knowledge because you’re constantly engaged in conversation with people.

 In turn, those people you know can be your advocates and supporters.
-After all, don’t we like to get recommendations from our friends (or Yelpers) for restaurants or products?
+After all, don’t we like to get recommendations for restaurants or products?
 It works the same way with jobs and career advancement.
 You want to be the one with the five stars.

-• Identify relevant people.
-This would be more of a targeted networking tactic, and it may seem calculated—it kind of is—but it helps keep you on track.
-Think of people (maybe start with three or four) who can assist you to reach your professional goals.
-Now, how can you find these people?
+Identify relevant people.
+This is more of a targeted networking tactic, and it may seem calculated—it kind of is—but it helps keep you on track.
+Make a list of three or four people who can assist you to reach your professional goals.
+How do you find these people?
 Most of the methods are quite basic: Ask people who have worked in your industry for a while, attend social and/or professional events, and mention them in conversation—maybe someone knows them or knows someone who does.

 Communicate your goals with the right people.
 The point here is to develop relationships with people, and relationships are founded on commonalities.
 These commonalities might include shared values, shared interests, shared goals or anything else of a professional nature that you might share with someone.
 Now, practice explaining your goals with these people, so you’re prepared when you come in contact with them.